covcom/300CEM/Week_02_The_Java_language/README.md

 ## Lab 3 Advanced topics

 For those of you who haven't complete previous labs, you can work on it if you wish.
-For those who have finished, in this final lab I'll ask some challenging questions for you to explore.
+For those who have finished, in this final lab, I'll ask some challenging questions for you to explore.
 These questions are related to previous labs, and somehow involves more efforts to complete.

 ### Java patterns

-Most of the time the problem you face is faced by many other programmers and it has very likely been solved already.
+Most of the time the problems you're facing have been encountered by many other programmers and they have very likely been solved somewhere already.
 The commonly used ways of solving a specific type of problem are called a *pattern*.
 In Java there're many design patterns available, find out what the following means and some simple examples:

     * Delegation
     * Factory